MicrosoftDocs/playfab-docs/playfab-docs/personas/LiveOps/liveops-techniques.md

 Successful games try hard to put real customer benefit into each and every game update, while also evolving and improving their underlying infrastructure based on current needs.

-Kolibri Games’ Oliver Löffler tries *“to release a new update each week, and we always try to get something for the user in there as well as bug fixes and reducing technical debt.”*
+Oliver Löffler (Kolibri Games), tries *“to release a new update each week, and we always try to get something for the user in there as well as bug fixes and reducing technical debt.”*

 Similarly, David Eckert of Hyper Hippo notes that *“Our client updates focus on general game features and monetization improvements, but we are always evolving our Events system through client updates too.”*